 Background The Georgetown Public Hospital, a large public hospital in the capital city of Guyana, is the national leader for medical student and resident education within Guyana.
 The Department of Emergency Medicine at Vanderbilt, in conjunction with the Georgetown Public Hospital, Project Dawn, Guyana’s Ministry of Health, and the University of Guyana, has established the country’s first emergency medicine training program.
 Global Health Scholars spend 4-8 weeks at the Georgetown Public Hospital as an integral part of this emergency medicine training program.
 Global Health Scholars work with both Vanderbilt and Guyanese faculty in performing clinical duties, teaching the core curriculum of emergency medicine, and expanding their knowledge of tropical medicine.

-Requirements during the rotation include: Working 4 8-hour shifts per week, delivering a didactic lecture or other educational experience, compiling 4 written cases with at least one visual diagnosis case, writing a blog for the website
+Responsibilities: Prior to travelling to Guyana, you MUST have a medical license.
+Requirements during the rotation include: Working 4 8-hour shifts per week, delivering two didactic lecture or other educational experience, compiling 4 written cases with at least one visual diagnosis case.

 Guyana is a beautiful South American country, which means “land of many waters.”
 It is located on the northern aspect of South America and borders Venezuela to the west, Suriname to the east and Brazil to the south.
 The country is a former British colony and was previously known as British Guiana.
 The official language of Guyana is English, reflecting its colonial origins.
 Despite the location of Guyana on the South American continent, it is culturally and economically part of the Anglophone Caribbean community.